-Like most stuff at Greensgrow our hive boxes were hand-me-downs.
-We keep our bees on a lot across from the farm.
-We have 4-5 hives that live on a green roof.
-We don’t keep them accessible to the public because they have stingers.
-But on a sunny day, you will see them gathering pollen from the flowers in the nursery and in our gardens around the farm and doing their work, pollinating inside the high tunnels.
+We keep our hives bees on a lot across from the farm.
+We don’t keep them accessible to the public because they do sting on occasion.
+On a sunny day, you will see them drinking from the pond, gathering pollen from the flowers in the garden center and in our gardens around the farm and doing their work, pollinating inside the high tunnels.
 In the fall we harvest their honey and sell it as “Honey from the Hood” at the farmstand.

 Bees need a variety of flowering plants throughout the spring summer and fall, and they like most to visit the plants with smaller flowers heads, think Queen Ann’s Lace not Tulips.
 Our bees are not placed right in front of a big field of flowering clover of course so they have to work a little bit and search for a wide array of flowers.
 This produces a very unique and complex tasting honey.